The Silvertown Explosion

 Production of TNT began at Brunner Mond in September 1915, with 63 workers in three shifts of 21 to ensure continuous round-the-clock production.
 Seventy tons of TNT were purified each week.
 After crude TNT arrived it was unpacked by hand and loaded into a large melting pot.
 At the end of the process ‘flake TNT’ was collected in cotton bags ready for dispatch.

 On the evening of Friday 19th January 1917 ten men and ten women were working in the TNT factory at Brunner Mond, as well as two coopers.
 Outside the building railway wagons were filled with TNT waiting to be transported.
-Shortly after 6.45 pm a fire began in the melt-pot room, or the room above it.
+Shortly after 6.45 pm a fire began in the melt-pot room, or perhaps the room above it.
 It was noticed by two workers who ran from the building shouting “fire” and several other workers quickly followed.
 A police constable on guard outside the building did what he could to evacuate the factory.

 People in the street watched as events unfolded, not realising the danger they faced.
 The local fire-station was located across the street.
 The seven officers on duty were alerted to the danger by a boy in the street.
 The fire-fighters rushed over to tackle the blaze but by then the building was burning fiercely.
 There was then a mighty explosion, completely destroying the factory.
 Large pieces of machinery, some weighing many tons, flew through the air, crushing nearby factories and workers’ cottages.
 A huge mass of iron, weighing 15 tons, which had been the factory’s boiler, landed in the roadway.
-Bodies lay on the streets.
+Bodies lay in the streets.
 Children were separated from their parents and mothers were frantically looking for their offspring, some of whom were buried in rubble.

 The blast could be heard across London and as far as Cambridgeshire and Norfolk.
 People in the capital noticed a momentary failure of the electric lights.
 Windows a great distance away were broken by the violent displacement of air.
 The organist at the Finsbury Park Empire, many miles away, was said to have been blown across his seat.
 Buildings in the immediate area were demolished, including the fire-station, several streets of small houses, and the local church.
 The fire-engine was found a quarter of a mile away and damaged beyond recognition.
 Two nearby oil tanks caught fire and a gas-holder on the other side of the Thames was destroyed.
 Flying hot metal set alight two major flour mills, one of which was gutted.
 Thirty-two local schools had varying degrees of damage.
 Between 60,000 and 70,000 properties were affected.
 There was extensive damage to the nearby Royal Victoria Docks and it would take two years for the Port of London Authority to clear debris and re-erect or repair buildings.